GoldHEN/GoldHEN_Plugins_Repository/.github/README.md

 ```
 3. Run `make` in the root of the repository or `make` individually; built binaries can be found in `bin/plugins`.

-# Troubleshooting log crashes

-If you ran into crashes related to print logging (usually during VA args assignment clearing stack) you can try building with printf `make LOG=PRINTF`.

 <!-- Win32 build script not up to date-->
 ### Windows